cisco/cisco-network-puppet-module/docs/README-agent-install.md

 This section is only required when running Puppet from the `open agent container`.

+**Note:** As of the Cisco NX-OS `8.4.1` release, the Open Agent Container support that was added in the Cisco NX-OS `7.3(0)D1(1) / 7.3(0)N1(1)` release with the purpose of providing an execution space for configuration management agents is being phased out.
+It is recommended to use Puppet agent-less workflows, with the N5K, N6k and N7k series of switches.|

 #### *Step 1.
 Download the OAC ova file*

 | Platform | OAC Download Link |